waynodiablo/Oystercard/further_javascript/angularjs.md

 Looking at our code, we are currently performing an http request directly from our controller.
 Bearing in mind that the controllers responsibility is to provide an interface between the view and the view-model, it seems that making a request to an external API does not fall within that single responsibility.
 So let's look at refactoring that functionality into a type of service called a factory.

 As always, let's start with the tests.
-We're planning to extract the http request into a separate service, so let's start by ensuring that HttpBackend is testing that a get request would be sent:
+We're planning to extract the http request into a separate service, so let's start by ensuring that HttpBackend is testing that a get request would be sent.
+Change the following code in test/gitUserSearchController.spec.js:

 ``` javascript
   beforeEach(inject(function($httpBackend) {